aaronconway7/aaronconway.co.uk/README.md

 -   Use [Contenful](https://www.contentful.com/) as a CMS for my blog where I can go in and write my posts, add images etc. This data is pulled in at build time via the Gastby plugin [`gastby-source-contenful`](https://www.gatsbyjs.org/packages/gatsby-source-contentful/)
 -   Styled using [Styled Components](https://styled-components.com/) 💅 and [Tailwind CSS](https://tailwindcss.com/) via [`twin.macro`](https://github.com/ben-rogerson/twin.macro)
 -   Deplyed on [Netlify](https://www.netlify.com/) which is automatically triggerd when a new entry is added to Airtable via a custom Zap on [Zapier](https://zapier.com/) applet or when I make a new post on Contenful! 😎

+You can also see previous versions by checking the `v1` and `v2` branches or adding it as a subdomain!

 ## TODO